aldufc/testelti/README.md

 ]das
 dasodjasiodjasoidj

+Aasdas
+A
-testando para os alunos do lti
+testand para os alunos do lti